 Next Steps for the AEWG

 This study, which the research team highlighted at the March 2017 Comparative and International Education Conference, illuminated several potential next steps for the AEWG.
-These include the clarifying the purpose and messaging regarding the Principles and Guide, socializing and disseminating these tools to enhance use, and supporting utilization and evaluation of the Principles.
+These include clarifying the purpose and messaging regarding the principles and guide, socializing and disseminating these tools to enhance use, and supporting utilization and evaluation of the principles.
 ECCN community of practice members can look forward to the enhancement of existing tools based on the field testing and the development of new resources that can further support AE practitioners in better reaching the needs of overage out-of-school children and youth affected by crisis and conflict.

 UNESCO-UIS (2016).
 Leaving no one behind: How far on the way to universal primary and secondary education?
 (Policy Paper 27/Fact Sheet 37).